MGao535/ETLProject/README.md

 - Cleaned the stadiums so they are uniform (i.e StubHub and Stubhub = StubHub)
 - Cleaned the stadiums so that they are the same name to Dylans for ease
 - Added Stadium ID column to match Dylans
+- Exported dataframe to a .csv

+3. Weather
+- Imported the .csv file from Games with just games from 2018
+- Found unique values for City column
+- Individually tested unique values with API call to make sure each API call would return a valid data
+- Renamed city values that did not return valid data to new unique and similar city name (i.e. NYCFC = NYC, HOU/SJ = Houston since there already was a San Jose City value)
+- Exported dataframe made from the games .csv with corrected City values
+- Called the API with the City name and Date of each game and stored the maximum temperature of the day in fahrenheit in a list
+- Created new weather dataframe with City name, Date, and MaxTempF (Maximum Temperature Fahrenheit) -Exported dataframe to a .csv

 LOAD: